When would I need temporary car insurance?

 Would I get any no claims discount?

-No, the time that you were on cover would not contribute towards any no claims bonus either on this policy or any other.
+No, the time that you were on cover would not contribute towards any no claims bonus either on most short term policies.

 If I had an accident would I lose my existing no claims bonus on my annual policy?